waynodiablo/Oystercard/bookmark_manager/09_creating_links.md

 * Show a list of links :white_check_mark:
 * Add new links :construction:
 * Delete links
 * Update links
-* Users manage their links
+* Comment on Links
 * Tag links into categories
 * Filter links by tag
+* Users manage their links

 In this challenge, you will build the entire feature of 'adding links to the database' from browser to database: across the whole stack.